ajgappmark/T2B-framework/README.md

 #TODO
 - [ ] Correct compatibility with windows when executing commands
 - [ ] Correct list files, change directory and reg key
-- [ ] Try/Except for importing libs
+- [-] Try/Except for importing libs (solved, using specific script)

 #News
+* 27/07/16:
+   * Introcuted v2: many changes have come, added a lot of nice function (keylogging, extracting passwd from Firefox ...)
+   * For a matter of compatibility I decided to write specific code for specific platforms (introducing Linux-Client, Windows-Client and Mac-Client)
 * 21/07/16:
    * Corrected `HOOK`: now the script is handled with threads, no more external scripts or whatever.
 At the moment `HOOK` works only in Linux (that's why LinuxHOOKER), working on for windows.
    * Added `RunMe.sh`: automated tool to setup the HS, certificate and all the necessary